-Lenders generally put potential borrowers into two buckets: prime and subprime.
+Lenders generally put potential borrowers into two buckets: prime and subprime (sometimes further divided to include super prime and near prime).
 Prime borrowers are candidates who are considered most likely to make loan payments on time and in full, while subprime borrowers are considered more likely to default on their loans.

-Prime borrowers typically have credit scores of 670 or above, while subprime borrowers usually have scores below that, typically in the 580-to-669 range.
-However, the classification can vary slightly from lender to lender and also depends on the credit scoring model used.
+Prime borrowers typically have credit scores of 670 or above, while subprime borrowers usually have scores below that, typically in the 580 to 669 range.

 What Are the Benefits of Being a Prime Borrower?

 Because prime borrowers with good credit are considered less risky by lenders, they tend to enjoy more benefits than subprime borrowers.
 Here are just a few: